 If you are discovered vaping at the airport or on a plane, you will face a fine or even jail time if you are found to have tampered with a smoke detector, or failed to comply with a crew member’s instruction to stop vaping.

-Can You Bring a Dab Pen on a Plane?
+You Can Bring an (Empty) Dab Pen

 You are allowed to bring a dab pen on a plane as long as it doesn’t contain any illegal substances.